sarnold/gwocss/README.rst

     $ gwocss test1

 Alternatively, you can run the gwocss binary from the build directory in your
-$HOME dir somewhere once you have your own domain setup.
+$HOME directory somewhere once you have your own domain setup.
 For production use you would need something to retrieve/prepare the input files and something else to trigger the model when new input data is available (some of these tools are on the TODO list, feel free to contribute ;)